KarthikKadambi/homebase/src/pages/posts/car-buy-vs-lease.md

 <h3 class="header-branding">💡 Example Scenario</h3>

-Let’s say you’re looking at a car with a price of $30,000.
+Let's say you're looking at a car with a price of $30,000.

 **Leasing it for 3 years:** about $450/month, and you simply return it when done.

-**Buying it:** around $600/month, but after 3 years, it’s worth about $20,000, which you can sell or trade in.
+**Buying it:** around $600/month, but after 3 years, it's worth about $20,000 which you can sell or trade in.

 <h3 class="header-branding">⚖️ Comparison matrix</h3>